Understanding Depression

 - believing that your depression is a punishment for past wrongs

-- negative expectations and doubts about the future
+- having negative expectations and doubts about the future

 - believing that you can't cope and that things are out of your control

-- experiencing difficulty making decisions and thinking clearly
+- having difficulty making decisions and thinking clearly

 - thinking of suicide or other destructive activities, even planning how you might act out such urges